shivamlakhtariya/Performance_of_NOMA_Based_CRS/README.md

 R. Jiao, L. Dai, J. Zhang, R. MacKenzie and M. Hao, ”On the Performance of NOMABased Cooperative Relaying Systems Over Rician Fading Channels,” in IEEE Transactions on Vehicular
 Technology, vol. 66, no. 12, pp. 11409-11413, Dec.
 2017, doi: 10.1109/TVT.2017.2728608.

+# Conclusion
+ we have investigated the performance of a NOMAbased cooperative relaying system by deriving the exact analytical expressions of the achievable rates.
+Moreover, an efficient approximation method using Gauss-Chebyshev Integration for the achievable rates was also proposed, which enables the sum series of the achievable rate expressions converge quickly.
+Simulation results have verified that our derived analytical results match well with the Monte Carlo simulations, and the NOMA-based CRS is able to achieve higher achievable rate than the traditional CRS.